nguyentrinhquy1411/unsplash-clone/FE/project-requirements.md

 menu to navigate to the page we want to see.
 Each item is a topic, whatever you want.
 E.g.: flowers, buildings, sports, etc.
 Able to click on the image to see the details.
 We provided the API above.
 You can access the document page to read details and use it to fetch photos.
-Plus points:
+A side bar contains the features of web.
+The menu contains search and category of images (Like the original unsplash website) Plus points:
 Make a search item on the menu bar.
 We have a search input on the search page, and the user can type anything to search for photos.